 Edited by Enzo Williams.
 Ninoy Marayag and Doctor Vic Salas

 Coach Ninoy did not start as a jumper.
-He first tried his luck in athletics as a long-distance running and 400-meter hurdles in high school until he made it to the 2002 Palarong Pambansa in Naga City.
+He first tried his luck in athletics as a long-distance runner and 400-meter hurdle in high school until he made it to the 2002 Palarong Pambansa in Naga City.
 UP Athletics Head Coach Pedro Subido spotted him with his participation in such an athletic event.

 From a distance Running to Hurdling to Jumping and becoming a Tiger